ATR-Lab/kami-head/coffee_ws/README.md

 source ../ros-source.sh
 colcon build
 ros-source
-ros2 launch coffee_head all_nodes.launch.py
+# Note: coffee_head package was split into coffee_head_control and coffee_vision
+# Launch individual nodes as needed - see sections below
 ```

-- Camera node handles opening the camera, tracking faces (`src/coffee_head/coffee_head/camera_node.py`).
+- Camera node handles opening the camera, tracking faces (`src/coffee_vision/coffee_vision/camera_node.py`).
-- Head tracking handles the PID controller, and is in coordination with the camera node to move the motors to center the detected face in frame (`src/coffee_head/coffee_head/head_tracking.py`).
+- Head tracking handles the PID controller, and is in coordination with the camera node to move the motors to center the detected face in frame (`src/coffee_head_control/coffee_head_control/head_tracking.py`).
   - Subscribes to the camera node.
 - Coffee Expression show the latest version of the eye shapes with a new topic message (`src/coffee_expressions/coffee_expressions/plaipin_expressive_eyes.py`)
 - Coffee Eyes shows the eye visuals for the Coffee Buddy robot,  (`src/coffee_face/coffee_face/coffee_eyes.py`).